chicagomegagames/website-editor/README.md

 `website-editor` intends to be an easy-to-use web frontend for managing and creating static websites.

-This project is currently maintained by Chicago MegaGames.
+This project is currently maintained by Chicago Megagames.
 Because of this, most new development around it goes towards making it easier to manage [chicagomegagames.com](https://chicagomegagames.com).

 Development and feature requests are currently managed in Trello.